advanced-security/awesome-codeql/README.md

 > A curated list of CodeQL resources.

 ## CodeQL Getting Started and Guides (along side the [official docs](https://codeql.github.com/docs/))
+- [CodeQL Learning Catalog](https://codeql-learning-catalog.github.com/) - The CodeQL Learning Catalog is a resource dedicated providing detailed CodeQL learning resources.
+The Catalog contains workshops, recordings, and learning paths for improving your knowledge and skill in using CodeQL.
 - [GitHub Security Lab](https://securitylab.github.com/get-involved/) - From trying out CodeQL to secure your own code to collecting bug bounties by securing others', here are a few ways we can keep the world's software safe, together.
 - [testing-handbook](https://github.com/trailofbits/testing-handbook) - The [Trail of Bits Testing Handbook](https://appsec.guide/docs/static-analysis/codeql/) is a resource that guides developers and security professionals in configuring, optimizing, and automating many of the static and dynamic analysis tools used at Trail of Bits.